By Valerie Andrews

 In American culture, the word homely has come to mean something that is ugly or unattractive.
 Yet originally it called our attention to the unadorned, the simple.
 The word also means earthy, or “down to earth.”
 And it’s related to the practice of humility.
 To be homely is to engage in the process of slowing down and noticing our surroundings.
 Acknowledging the main tenet of mindfulness — that we are here to love and serve.

 Housekeeping grounds us psychologically, offsetting our fascination with extraversion, ego-image, end result.
 In our current cultural meme, every impulse is directed “out there” into compiling more followers and friends, asserting our opinions, making the next deal.
 That’s why those unsung moments we spend washing dishes, putting away our clothes, tidying the living room, matter.
 They give us time for wool-gathering, dallying and daydreaming.
-For coming home to our true selves.
+For coming home to our introverted selves.